Expertspost · Practical guides, researched and explained

 How to speed up an old laptop without buying a new one

-Before you spend a thousand dollars, try the changes that turned my sluggish 2017 laptop usable again.
-One of them is a hardware swap that costs less than a nice dinner and matters more than all the rest combined.
+Before spending a thousand dollars on a replacement, work through the fixes that revive most aging machines — including one hardware swap that costs less than a nice dinner and matters more than everything else combined.

 How to speed up an old laptop without buying a new one